cgycorey/visual-mcp/README.md

 # Visual MCP Server

-An MCP (Model Context Protocol) server that provides unified multimodal image analysis using GLM-4.5V vision model.
+An MCP (Model Context Protocol) server that provides unified multimodal image analysis using vision models.
 Just upload an image with context about what you want to know, and the AI figures out the best approach.

 ## Features